Q: Why should I use Amazon Personalize?

 A: Developers should provide the following data to Amazon Personalize:

-- User activity stream or event data - User interaction data on the website/application is captured in the form of events and sent to Amazon Personalize often via an integration that involves a single line of code.
-This includes key events such as click, buy, add-to-shopping cart, comment, like etc. When onboarding to the service, developers can also provide a historical log of all event/activity stream data, if available.
+- User activity stream or event data - User interaction data on the website/application is captured in the form of events and is sent to Amazon Personalize often via an integration that involves a single line of code.
+This includes key events such as click, buy, watch, add-to-shopping cart, like etc. When onboarding to the service, developers can also provide a historical log of all event/activity stream data, if available.

-- Catalog data - This can be any type of catalog including books, videos, news articles or products.
+- Catalog (item) data - This can be any type of catalog including books, videos, news articles or products.
 This involves item ids and meta-data associated with each item.
 This data is optional.

 - User data - User profile data including user demographic data such as gender and age.
 This data is optional.